wellesley-cs230/wellesley-cs230.github.io/hw7.md

 ## Task 3

-Implement a helper method with the following header:
+**Instructions.** Implement a helper method with the following header:
 ```java
 private SortableLinkedList<T> split() {
   ...